Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 There should be a cray-cps pod (the broker), three cray-cps-etcd pods and their waiter, and at least one cray-cps-cm-pm pod.
 Usually there are two cray-cps-cm-pm pods, one on ncn-w002 and one on ncn-w003 and other worker nodes

-42. Check the cray-cps pods on worker nodes and verify they are Running.
+42. Check the cray-cps pods on worker nodes and verify they are `Running`.

     ```bash
     # kubectl get pods -Ao wide | grep cps